GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

           + ServerName - The server to connect to.
 For local testing this will be localhost.

-          + User - The user name with which to connect to MySQL.
+          + User - The userBean name with which to connect to MySQL.

-          + Password - The corresponding password for the user.
+          + Password - The corresponding password for the userBean.

           + DatabaseName - The database to connect to, for example the sample MySQL database World.